 The Institut Pasteur invests the revenue from its partnerships, licenses, and material transfer agreements back into research programs thereby contributing to new knowledge generation and to public health.

-The Research Applications and Industrial Partnerships Department has been led by Jean Derégnaucourt since July 6, 2010.
+The Research Applications and Industrial Partnerships Department is directed by Isabelle Buckle

 Welcome to Pasteur Museum